robren/dotfiles/install-notes.md

 This has instructions for just curling it without oh-my-zsh [powerlevel10K GitHub] (https://github.com/romkatv/powerlevel10k)

-The repo directions for a manual install show and example of  install to ~/powerlevel10k
+The repo directions for a manual install show an example of  install to ~/powerlevel10k

 For a more pro experience I will pick ~/.local/share/zsh-plugins. .local/share is where all the cool stuff is installed.

 ::: note
 The instructions do talk about installing some specific fonts, looks good enough for a VM level environment without the patched fonts.
 On a Mac it is of course worth installing the patched fonts.
-I see that they can be installed automatically on iterm2
-OR we do it manually if using another term.
+I see that they can be installed automatically on iterm2 OR we do it manually if using another term.
 :::

 ## Automatic font installation
 > If you are using iTerm2 or Termux, p10k configure can install the recommended font for you.
-> Simply answer Yes when asked whether to install Meslo Nerd Font.
+> Simply answer Yes when asked whether to install Menlo Nerd Font.
 > If you are using a different terminal, proceed with manual font installation. 👇

 ## Clone the git repo and source it in our .zshrc